FOSDEM/website/content/manuals/program/speaker.md

 **Please do not plan to run right up against these deadlines - you and FOSDEM need the contingency for things that genuinely go wrong.**

+## Uploading your slides

+Slides can be uploaded at  https://penta.fosdem.org/submission/FOSDEM23.
+Click on "Events" in the left menu, select your own event, select "Files" tab, scroll down to "Add attachment", choose "Slides", enable public preview and a name for the file as well as the title, then choose your file and upload it.

 ## Recording your talk
 You can use any tool that you prefer to record your presentation.
 Open Broadcast Studio (OBS) is a powerful tool and recommended by